pbelmann/guidelines/README.md

 * **Dependabot PRs**
 The commissioner reviews pull requests created by dependabot.

+**The priority of the Sprint Commissioner is to handle bugs and user requests.
+This also needs to be taken into account when planning the sprint.**

 ## Feature Commissioner
 For each sprint there is a feature commissioner.